Helpful Gardening Tips

 Sun Exposure: Best at the partial sun to full shade.
 The plant will not tolerate full sun.

-Hardiness Zones: USDA zones 3 to 8.
-Plant performs best in rich, moistly well-drained soils in partial shade to full shade; it is easy to adapt once established to any average soils.
-The sturdy evergreen ground cover can tolerate average droughts.
+Hardiness Zones: USDA zones 3 to 8 Plant performs best in rich, moistly well-drained soils in partial shade to full shade; it is easy to adapt once established to any average soil.
+The sturdy evergreen ground cover can tolerate moderate droughts.

-Mature Height: Plant will grow at maturity to about 6 inches tall.
+Mature Height: The plant will grow at maturity to about 6 inches tall.

-Spread Up to 3 feet in diameter for each individual plant with dense foliage.
+Spread Up to 3 feet in diameter for each plant with dense foliage.